Have you got a big Qantas Frequent Flyer points balance and want to sell some or all of them?

 Find out more about how Qantas Frequent Flyer works.

-There are other ways you can get money for your Qantas points.
+There are other ways you can get money for your Qantas Points.

-Transfer points to a family member
+Transfer to a family member

 Keep in mind though that Qantas rules state that Members can’t receive payment for transferring to a family member.

-Exchange points for a gift card
+Exchange for a gift card

 Another possibility is to use your Qantas Points to buy a Qantas Gift Voucher (that people can use to buy part or all of an airfare) and sell it.

-If you are after a $1,000 voucher, you are looking at a whopping 206,850 points!
+If you are after a $1,000 voucher, you are looking at parting ways with a whopping 206,850 Qantas Points!

 So, for the points you need for a $1,000 voucher, you could get almost two return flights to London.

-Redeem points for goods and sell them
+Redeem for goods and sell them

 Did you know that you can earn Membership Rewards points with American Express and use them to pay off your credit card balance?

-In seeking to sell your Qantas points for cash you will have to consider your situation and whether it’s worth the risk.
+In seeking to sell your Qantas Points for cash you will have to consider your situation and whether it’s worth the risk.

 You may have thousands of points sitting in your Qantas Frequent Flyer account and are not planning on travelling any time soon.